tramxme/CodePath/iOS/myFlicks/README.md

 * [ ] Customize the UI.
 You can use Iconmonstr and The Noun Project as good sources of images.

+* [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.

+* [ ] Customize the navigation bar.

 ## Video Walkthrough
 ![Video Walkthrough](resources/flicks.gif)